mehmetegeacican/Data-Structures-Python/README.md

 # Data-Structures-Python
-Tests on Data Structures in python language
+Tests and Practices on Data Structures in python language